kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

 # Container Runtime considerations
-It is important the values that are passed to the container runtimes are valid and support the current implementation of these various runtimes.
-Listed below are a table of various runtime and the mapping of their values to what is passed from the kubelet.
+It is important the values that are passed to the container runtimes are valid and are supported by the current implementation of these various runtimes.
+Listed below is a table of various runtimes and the mapping of their values to what is passed from the kubelet.

 | runtime engine    | runtime options  | accessMode       |
 | --------------    |:----------------:| ----------------:|
 | docker/runc/rkt   |  mknod / RWM     | RWO              |
 | docker/runc/rkt   |       R          | ROX              |

-The accessModes would be passed as part of the options array and would need validate against the specific runtime engine.
+The accessModes would be passed as part of the options array and would need to be validated against the specific runtime engine.
 Since rkt doesn't use the CRI, the config values would need to be passed in the legacy method.
 Note: the container runtime doesn't require a privileged pod to enable the device as RWX (RMW), but still requires privileges to mount as is consistent with the filesystem implementation today.